NinjaPop/Morse-Code-Decoder/README.md

 The app will open in your default web browser.
 If not, go to the URL shown in your terminal ```(usually http://localhost:8501)```

 # 🧭 How to Use the App
+## Before proceeding with Option A, try and do this step for an easier time, if on a PC or laptop:

+- on Windows 11 go to sound settings

+- scroll download to Advanced section

+- click on All sound devices

+- scroll down on input devices and click on Stereo Mix

+- allow the audio

+- go back to sound settings main page

+- in input, select Stereo Mix as microphone input

+Now when you play an audio on your desktop it will loopback as microphone input to the app and you wont have to upload or record an audio through a microphone, you just play the audio on your browser or if its a game in-game and click on record button on the app to start hearing that audio

+Troubleshoot: if you cannot hear the Stereo Mix when playing an audio, make sure to select Speakers (Realtek(R) Audio) and do a test by clicking on the Stereo Mix in sound setting and testing.

 ## Option A: 📁 Upload a .wav file

 - Open (https://morse-code-decoder.streamlit.app/) in your phone browser or on your desktop browser